 Pro Plan – for $59 per month, you get a lot more features, including the useful Long Form Assistant (which is perfect for writing blog posts from scratch), as well as up to 50,000 words of text to be produced each month.
 Probably enough for most people.

-Boss Mode – this is the plan I am using, which basically gives you unlimited articles and words created each month and unlocks all of the features that Jarvis has.
+Boss Mode – this is the plan I am using, which basically gives you unlimited articles and words created each month and unlocks all of the features that Jasper has.
 Having in mind that it costs as much as one to four articles would normally cost if you ordered them from freelancers, it’s not that much.

-While Jarvis is not ready to completely take over editorial duties on a website and eliminate the need of at least some editing (by an actual human being), it can produce incredibly good content at the moment and I am sure it will only get better.
+While Jasper is not ready to completely take over editorial duties on a website and eliminate the need of at least some editing (by an actual human being), it can produce incredibly good content at the moment and I am sure it will only get better.

 Sure, it does lack the craftsmanship and ability to produce truly outstanding content like the best copywriters and authors would, but most of the people don’t use that type of content anyway.

-For your regular blog, Jarvis is already a very solid ally and it can produce really good content – at least just as good as acceptable writers you can find out on various services, but at a lower overall cost.
+For your regular blog, Jasper is already a very solid ally and it can produce really good content – at least just as good as acceptable writers you can find out on various services, but at a lower overall cost.

-Have you tried Jarvis out?
+Have you tried Jasper out?
 What’s your impression of it and AI content writing in general?
 Should be, as bloggers, be worried that sooner rather than later AI writing will make life very difficult for most bloggers out there?